prapalu/esw/rdf/README.md

 Using the [SPARQL endpoint](http://w3id.org/esw/sparql) it is possible to queries the RDF graph.
 Some useful queries are given below with both the SPARQL code and a direct link to its execution.

-1. Get general statistics for the Tracks
+1. Get general statistics for the Tracks.

-The query returns a list of 5-tuples (track IRI, #macroTopics, #topics, #workflows, #workers, #queries)
+The query returns a list of 5-tuples (track IRI, #macroTopics, #topics, #workflows, #workers, #queries).

 [Execute the query](http://grace.dei.unipd.it/sparql/?default-graph-uri=&query=PREFIX+esw%3A+%3Chttp%3A%2F%2Fw3id.org%2Fesw%2Fontology%23%3E%0D%0APREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0ASELECT+%3Ftrack+%28COUNT+%28DISTINCT+%3Fmacro%29+AS+%3FmacroTopics%29+%0D%0A+%28COUNT+%28DISTINCT+%3Ftopic%29+AS+%3Ftopics%29+%0D%0A+%28COUNT+%28DISTINCT+%3Fwork%29+AS+%3Fworkflows%29+%0D%0A+%28COUNT+%28DISTINCT+%3Fworker%29+AS+%3Fworkers%29+%0D%0A+%28COUNT+%28DISTINCT+%3Fquery%29+AS+%3Fqueries%29+WHERE%7B%0D%0A++++%3Ftopic+esw%3AmacroTopic+%3Fmacro%3B%0D%0A++++++++++++++++esw%3ApartOf+%3Ftrack.%0D%0A++++%3Fwork+esw%3Aimplements+%3Ftopic%3B%0D%0A++++++++++esw%3AwroteBy+%3Fworker%3B%0D%0A++++++++++esw%3AhasPart+%3Fpart.%0D%0A++++%3Fpart+esw%3Aqueries+%3Fq.%0D%0A++++%3Fq+rdf%3Arest*%2Frdf%3Afirst+%3Fquery.%0D%0A%7DGROUP+BY+%3Ftrack&format=text%2Fhtml&timeout=0&signal_void=on)